-Get the scoop on the best hiking backpacks of 2021.
+Get the scoop on the best hiking backpacks of the season.

 A great adventure starts with the right gear.
 And the right gear includes a pack that fits your frame, is comfortable, and can carry everything you need for your hike.
 Almost every activity outdoors requires a pack.

 And while sometimes a pack choice can be based on personal preference, it’s usually based on activity and application.
 Are you camping overnight?
 Traveling to another state to hike?
 Backpacking for 2 weeks?
 We’ve found packs to fit everything you could need.